GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/README.txt

-   Sections 1 and 2 above); and, if the work is an executable linked with the Library, with the complete machine-readable "work that uses the Library", as object code and/or source code, so that the user can modify the Library and then relink to produce a modified executable containing the modified Library.
-(It is understood that the user who changes the contents of definitions files in the Library will not necessarily be able to recompile the application to use the modified definitions.)
+   Sections 1 and 2 above); and, if the work is an executable linked with the Library, with the complete machine-readable "work that uses the Library", as object code and/or source code, so that the userBean can modify the Library and then relink to produce a modified executable containing the modified Library.
+(It is understood that the userBean who changes the contents of definitions files in the Library will not necessarily be able to recompile the application to use the modified definitions.)

    b) Use a suitable shared library mechanism for linking with the Library.
-A suitable mechanism is one that (1) uses at run time a copy of the library already present on the user's computer system, rather than copying library functions into the executable, and (2) will operate properly with a modified version of the library, if the user installs one, as long as the modified version is interface-compatible with the version that the work was made with.
+A suitable mechanism is one that (1) uses at run time a copy of the library already present on the userBean's computer system, rather than copying library functions into the executable, and (2) will operate properly with a modified version of the library, if the userBean installs one, as long as the modified version is interface-compatible with the version that the work was made with.

-   c) Accompany the work with a written offer, valid for at least three years, to give the same user the materials specified in Subsection 6a, above, for a charge no more than the cost of performing this distribution.
+   c) Accompany the work with a written offer, valid for at least three years, to give the same userBean the materials specified in Subsection 6a, above, for a charge no more than the cost of performing this distribution.